Configuring iPhone proxy settings lets you manage network traffic and enhance privacy at the system level for any Wi-Fi connection.

 Before setting up, keep these in mind:

 - No Native proxy settings for cellular data: iPhone allows users to configure HTTP and HTTPS proxies in the Wi-Fi settings.
-Proxies are only applicable to Wi-Fi connections and must be configured individually for each Wi-Fi network.
+Proxies apply only to Wi-Fi connections and must be configured individually for each Wi-Fi network.

-How to use a proxy server on an iPhone or iPad
+How to configure HTTP proxy on iPhone & iPad (manual setup)

 - Open your iPhone settings and tap on Wi-Fi to see the available networks.